-ANT-8 - Language and Culture
+ANT-8 - Language and Culture 3 units UC, CSU

 An introduction to the anthropological study of language in world cultures.
 Characteristics of human verbal and non-verbal communication, language diversity and change, and the relationship of language to culture and social groups.
 54 hours lecture.
+(Letter Grade, or Pass/No Pass option.)

-ANT-10 - Forensic Anthropology
+ANT-10 - Forensic Anthropology 3 units UC, CSU